 He has published over 230 scientific papers and he is the co-inventor of over 50 patents.
 In 1990 he was awarded the Leonidas Zervas Award by the European Peptide Society for distinguished contributions to the field of peptide chemistry.
 In 2003 he received the Jouan Award from Association for Laboratory Automation for contributions to laboratory automation and laboratory process improvement.

 He has an extensive record of service on several scientific advisory boards (Polypeptide Laboratories, USA; Combio, Denmark; HT-Labs, USA; IOCB, Czech Republic) and editorial boards of scientific journals (Molecular Diversity; Journal of Combinatorial Chemistry; Collection of Czechoslovak Chemical Communications; Current Drug Delivery).
-As a member of American Peptide Society and American Chemical Society he is active as an organizer of international scientific meetings (Co-Chairman of American Peptide Symposium 2001 and a member of Organizing committee of European Peptide Symposium 2004).
+He is a member of American and European Peptide Societies and American Chemical Society he is active as an organizer of international scientific meetings.
 He is a scientific contributor at The Scripps Research Institute in San Diego, consultant at Burnham Institute and Torrey Pines Institute, San Diego.
-He is an avid photographer, player of the game of go, involved in geocaching and orienteering.
+He is an avid photographer, player of the game of go, involved in geocaching, orienteering and Esperanto movement.